mkarageorgi/Beneficial_Dominance_Reversal/README.md

 # Beneficial_Dominance_Reversal

-Code and data used in "Dominance reversal protects large-effect resistance polymorphisms in temporally varying environments" by Karageorgi et al. (2024) bioRxiv: https://doi.org/10.1101/2024.10.23.619953
+Code and data used in "Beneficial reversal of dominance maintains a large-effect resistance polymorphism under fluctuating insecticide selection" by Karageorgi et al. (2025)

 ## Data Availability